Theesthan/CryptoBot/README.md

 This software is for educational purposes only.
 Cryptocurrency trading carries significant risk.
 Never trade with money you cannot afford to lose.
 Always test strategies thoroughly on testnet before considering live deployment.

-## 📞 Support

-For questions or issues, please open an issue on GitHub.

 ---

 **Happy Trading! 🚀**